KK4TEE/idKnowU/README.md

 | Test and see if it works |  ```/root/openface/demos/classifier.py infer /root/openface/idknowu/features-data/classifier.pkl /root/openface/idknowu/test/capture.jpg```|
 | Start the script that will repeatedly check the filesystem for new face captures | ```python /root/openface/idknowu/openface_classifier.py infer /root/openface/idknowu/features-data/classifier.pkl /root/openface/idknowu/server/images/latest_capture.jpg``` |

-The last command records and updates the file `/root/openface/idknowu/server/` with the face it detects in `server/latest_capture.jpg` and loops as quickly as possible (waiting half a second on error)
+The last command records and updates the file `/root/openface/idknowu/server/` with the face it detects in `server/latest_capture.jpg` and loops as quickly as possible (waiting half a second on error).

 ## server/idknowuserver.py